 3. Make a Snack Basket Available

 No one wants to train a hangry learner.
 Since your agenda will include content that takes place directly before lunch, have a basket of snacks in the room.
-If your trainees get hungry in between formal food breaks, they can satiate their craving quickly and easily and continue learning.
+If your trainees get hungry in between formal food breaks during your workshop, they can satiate their craving quickly and easily and continue learning.

 4. Take an Hour for Lunch